 - If you take responsibility for making a mistake, or if you always blame someone else.

 - If you did eventually solve the problems that resulted from your mistakes.

 I recall my early days in the office.
 I made a wrong cash flow analysis, simply because I mixed up fiscal years.
 I gave recommendations to my boss, the CEO of the company who was also my direct superior, and the recommendations turned out terrible.
 We lost a few thousand dollars.
 I was sad, and they were upset, but eventually I take it as a lesson, and I always double check the letterheads since then.

 I understand that a mistake can prove costly in this job.
 Therefore I would double check everything and do my best to avoid mistakes.
-However, this is my first job application, so I do not have an experience with making big mistakes.
-I made many mistakes in personal life, but that happens to everyone.
-I try to take it as a lesson and opportunity to do things better the next time.
+However, this is my first job application, so I do not have an experience with making a big mistake.
+I made many mistakes in my personal life though, but that happens to every person, and you are probably not interested in hearing about them right now.